NetworkforComputationalNanotechnology/hubtooljupytertemplate/README.md

 * Click the clipboard icon to copy the URL to the clipboard.

 2b) If you set up a private repository, there are more steps:
 * You will have to have an ssh key in nanoHUB and add the public key to your GitHub account.
-Intructions are here: https://nanohub.org/kb/tools/sshkeypair.
+Instructions are here: https://nanohub.org/kb/tools/sshkeypair.
 * You will use the private ssh:// link to set up the connection with nanoHUB.
 * You need to invite nanohub-apps as a collaborator to your repo, in order to get the key to connect to nanoHUB.